What is competitive differentiation?

 Businesses can base their entire competitive differentiation strategy on their superior customer service.
 They’ll invest in their ability to deliver a better experience for customers at every touchpoint and interaction.

-This works especially well in industries known for offering less-than-stellar customer service, and doesn’t just mean an upbeat voice on the other end of the phone.
 Service differentiation really comes into its own when a traditionally difficult, or painful, experience, becomes effortless and pleasant.
 Given the choice between the two, which would you choose?

 5) Channel differentiation